 In any sales situation, gathering as much information as possible is essential before trying to close the deal.
 This helps you understand the customer’s needs and identify potential objections.

-However, some data sales tactics should be avoided at all costs.
-For example, closing the sale before getting all the information needed can be a recipe for disaster.
+However, you should avoid certain sales tactics at all costs.
+For instance, closing the sale before obtaining all the necessary information can become a recipe for disaster.

 The customer may feel rushed and make a decision they later regret.
 In addition, bombarding the customer with too much information at once can be overwhelming and make it difficult for them to make an informed decision.